pilkch/cpp-container/readme.md

 ## About

-This is a C++ rewrite of the C code here:
+This is a C++ rewrite of Lizzie Dixon's excellent C container here:
 https://blog.lizzie.io/linux-containers-in-500-loc.html

 This version simplifies and cleans up the code a bit.
 Still approximately 600 lines of code, but easier to read.
 Now with less gotos!
 The remaining gotos can be refactored out but I couldn't be bothered.
 It would be interesting to extract the container code into a library, then you could create a container in something like 10 lines.
 But at that point you would basically just have a less featured, less secure version of libcontainer.